 Oral Lichen Planus

-With oral lichen planus, you will find that you have lacey raised patches and this can develop into red raised patches.
-Some of the symptoms can include burning sensations, sensitivity to foods that are hot or acidic and bleeding.
+With oral lichen planus, you will have lacey raised patches, which can develop into red raised patches.
+Some symptoms can include burning sensations, sensitivity to hot or acidic foods, and bleeding.
 You may also experience inflammation of the gums and thickened patches on the tongue.

 Leukoplakia

-Leukoplakia causes white or gray patches on the mouth that can easily thicken or harden.
-It isn’t painful and it can often go undetected for this reason.
-If you have very severe symptoms then you may find that you experience discomfort, ear pain when you swallow or even the inability to open your mouth properly.
+Leukoplakia causes white or gray patches on the mouth that can thicken or harden.
+It isn’t painful and can often go undetected for this reason.
+If you have very severe symptoms, you may experience discomfort, ear pain when you swallow, or even the inability to open your mouth properly.

 Treating the White Film on Inside of Lips and Mouth

 The treatment for the white gunk in your mouth largely depends on its cause.
-If you want to seek the right treatment, then look below.
+If you want to seek the proper treatment, then look below.

 Canker Sores

 Minor canker sores will resolve on their own in a week.
-You may also want to use a mouth rinse or any other kind of topical product.
-It may also help you to use products which contain lidocaine.
+You may also want to use a mouth rinse or another topical product.
+It may also help you to use products that contain lidocaine.
+You can also make a paste of baking soda and water to put on the sore.
+Ask your dentist for advice if you have several severe sores or others that keep coming back.

 Oral Thrush

-The treatment here would usually be an antifungal medication.
-This can be in a tablet form or it can be in the form of a lozenge.
+The treatment for oral thrush would usually be an antifungal medication.
+This can be in a tablet form, or it can be in the form of a lozenge.
+You can also get a liquid version that you drink straight.
+Sometimes, your doctor or dentist may prescribe an antifungal mouthwash.

 Oral Lichen Planus

 Oral lichen planus treatment may include using corticosteroids to reduce any inflammation.
-These can be injectable, topical or oral.
-You may also get some pain relief to help you to suppress any pain.
+These can be injectable, topical, or oral.
+You may also get some pain relief from these treatments.
+Other treatments for oral lichen planus include antihistamines and antidepressants.

 Leukoplakia

-You may need to have your Leukoplakia tested to ensure that it is not precancerous at all.
-Your dentist will most likely take a biopsy and then make sure that it is safe to remove.
+You may need to have your Leukoplakia tested to ensure it is not precancerous.
+Your dentist will most likely take a biopsy and ensure it is safe to remove.
 When this has been done, your dentist will remove the Leukoplakia with a scalpel or a laser.
 This will freeze or destroy any cells.
-You will of course, be numbed before it is removed.
-If you smoke or consume any kind of tobacco then stop right away.
-This could be causing your Leukoplakia.
+You will, of course, be numbed before it is extracted.
+Treatment for Leukoplakia may also include quitting smoking or avoiding other irritants.

 How to Prevent Oral Lesions and White Spots

-If you want to try and stop any white spots or lesions from occurring or even coming back, then you need to make sure that you maintain a good level of oral hygiene.
-You also need to make sure that you do everything you can to attend regular dentist appointments, including routine dental cleanings and deep dental cleaning if your dental hygienist advises.
-To prevent a white buildup on teeth and white lines on gums you need to brush your teeth after your meals and brush your tongue with a soft or medium toothbrush and a good fluoride toothpaste.
-Cleaning your tongue with a scraper can also help you out quite a lot here.
+If you want to try to stop any white spots or lesions from occurring or coming back, you need to ensure that you maintain good oral hygiene.
+You also need to make sure that you do everything you can to attend regular dentist appointments, including routine dental cleanings and deep dental cleanings, if your dental hygienist advises.
+To prevent a white buildup on teeth and white lines on gums, brush your teeth after meals and brush your tongue with a soft or medium toothbrush and a good fluoride toothpaste.
+Cleaning your tongue with a scraper can help you out quite a lot here.

 Remember, oral thrush thrives in a dark and damp environment.
 Therefore, keeping your mouth clean can help prevent this fungal infection and prevent tooth decay.
 Your dental health is worth it!

-It may also be wise to avoid using toothpaste and mouthwashes that contain sodium lauryl sulphate.
-Use an sodium lauryl sulphate and alcohol free mouth rinse instead.
-Remember that stress can aggravate your immune system too.
-If you need some additional help, then make sure that you contact your dentist to see if they are able to give you the help and support you need for your oral health and stop any whitening of the gums or mouth.
+It may also be wise to avoid using toothpaste and mouthwashes that contain sodium lauryl sulfate.
+Use a mouth rinse that includes sodium lauryl sulfate and is alcohol-free instead.
+Remember that stress can aggravate your immune system, too.
+If you need additional help, make sure that you contact your dentist to see if they can give you the help and support you need for your oral health and stop any whitening of the gums or mouth.